nicholasmarasco95/EmailDownloader/README.md

 # Email Downloader
 Email Downloader is software to get emails from web.
-It works with Chromium Driver.
 Some features were created to manage Mail Chimp service.

 ## FYI

 This project was created for educational purpose only.
 Please don't use this software to commit any illegal actions.

+## Supported OS
+Email Downloader supports Windows, it was tested on Windows 10.0.17134.
+If the software detects other OS, it will show an error message and shutdown.

+## Dependencies
+* Selenium Web Driver to browse web
+* JShellLink to create autostart link
+* Chrome driver used by selenium
+In **Email Downloader JAR** folder user will find a .jar file to run application, a lib folder and a "chromedriver.exe" file that is the driver used by app.
+User must specify path of driver in GUI.

 # User Guide